kimdesok/DeepPATH/README.md

 4) Upon adjusting hyperparameters for the best validation loss('val_loss'), the model was fine-tuned by basically setting all layers to be retrained.
 reference: https://keras.io/guides/transfer_learning/

 <br><br>
 ### Results:
-The accuracy of the finely tuned Xception, Inception V3, or Resnet50 models reached up to AUC 0.93 or higher.
+The accuracy of the finely tuned Xception, Inception V3, or Resnet50 models reached upto AUC 0.982 or higher.

 Below showing the loss and accuracy changes during the training of a fine tuned ResNet50 model with the small dataset
 ![image](https://github.com/kimdesok/DeepPATH/blob/master/Resnet50_small_fine_tuned_plot.png)